tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 1. encrypted_client_hello(0xfe0a), with "TLS 1.3" column values set to
    "CH, EE", and "Recommended" column set to "Yes".
-2. ech_is_inner (0xda09), with "TLS 1.3" column values set to
-   "CH", and "Recommended" column set to "Yes".
-3. ech_outer_extensions(0xfd00), with the "TLS 1.3" column values set to "",
+1. ech_outer_extensions(0xfd00), with the "TLS 1.3" column values set to "",
    and "Recommended" column set to "Yes".

 ## Update of the TLS Alert Registry {#alerts}